AlibabaCloudDocs/ros/intl.en-US/Template/Template syntax/Transform.md

 ## Syntax

-The declaration in the Transform section must be a String-type value and cannot be a parameter or function.
+The declaration in the Transform section must be a string-type value and cannot be a parameter or function.

 `JSON` example